Joseph Yablonski: Aftermath of Yablonski's murder

 On January 8, 1970, Yablonski's attorney waived the right to further internal review of the election by the union and requested an immediate investigation by DOL of the 1969 union presidential election.
 On January 17, 1972, the United States Supreme Court granted Mike Trbovich, a 51-year-old coal mine shuttle car operator and union member from District 5 (Yablonski's district), permission to intervene in the DOL suit as a complainant, which kept Yablonski's election fraud suit alive.
 Labor Secretary George P. Shultz assigned 230 investigators to the UMWA investigation and Attorney General Mitchell ordered the FBI to join the murder inquiry.

 The Labor Management Reporting and Disclosure Act (LMRDA) of 1959 regulates the internal affairs of labor unions, requiring regular secret-ballot elections for local union offices and providing for federal investigation of election fraud or impropriety.
 DOL is authorized under the act to sue in federal court to have the election overturned.
 By 1970, however, only three international union elections had been overturned by the courts.

 Gilly, Martin and Vealey were arrested days after the assassinations and indicted for Yablonski's death.
 All were convicted of first-degree murder.
 Gilly and Vealey were sentenced to death (the death sentences were later reduced to life in prison due to Furman v.
 Georgia); Martin avoided execution by pleading guilty and turning state's evidence.

-Eventually, investigators arrested Paul Gilly's wife, Annette Lucy Gilly; her father Silous Huddleston; Albert Pass (who had given the money to pay the conspirators for murder) and Pass's wife.
+Eventually investigators arrested Paul Gilly's wife, Annette Lucy Gilly; her father Silous Huddleston; Albert Edward Pass (30 June 1920 - 7 April 2002; who had given the money to pay the conspirators for murder) and Pass's wife.
 All were convicted of murder and conspiracy to commit murder, in trials extending into 1973.
 (Both Annette Gilly and her father Silous Huddleston pleaded guilty in 1972, receiving life sentences to avoid the death penalty.)